 Step 6: Choose how to invest in bonds

-Generally I allocate 10% to cash, and divide the rest among TIPS, high-yield corporate bonds (i.e., junk bonds) and international bonds.
+Generally, I allocate 10% to cash and divide the rest among TIPS, high-yield corporate bonds (i.e., junk bonds) and international bonds.
 This is one area I know I need to focus on this year.
-I suspect I’ll transfer my high-yield corporate bond investments to either TIPS or a total bond fund, but I’ll address that issue in more detail later in this series.
-In making bond investments, two of the significant factors to consider are credit risk (i.e., the risk of default) and interest rate risk (i.e., the risk that interest rates will go up while you are holding a long term bond that’s earning a lower interest rate).
+I suspect I'll transfer my high-yield corporate bond investments to either TIPS or a total bond fund.
+In making bond investments, two of the significant factors to consider are credit risk (i.e., the risk of default) and interest rate risk (i.e., the risk that interest rates will go up while you are holding a long term bond that's earning a lower interest rate).
 Thus, long term bonds are generally riskier than short term bonds, and debt held by struggling companies or countries are generally riskier than debt held by financially secure companies or countries.

-Here’s what my final asset allocation plan looks like at the moment:
+Here's what my final asset allocation plan looks like in this example:

 As part of my investment portfolio’s annual tune-up, I look at whether I should make any changes to this asset allocation.
 Last year I increased the amount allocated toward bonds/cash from 20 to 30%.
 This year, I think I need to make further changes to my bond/cash allocation.
 Currently, I’ve invested a small percentage in high-yield corporate bond funds.
 These are bonds with companies that have low credit ratings.
 I’ve concluded that I simply don’t need to look for risky investments within my bond allocation.
 For that reason, I’ll be moving the high-yield bond fund over to either TIPS or a total bond market fund.
-I’ll discuss that in more detail tomorrow when we look at my actual investments as compared to this asset allocation plan.
-I am also keeping an eye on frontier markets, which I recently wrote about.
+I am also keeping an eye on frontier markets.
 Beyond that, no further changes are necessary to my plan this year.
-If it has been a long time since you’ve examined your asset allocation plan, however, you may need to make some more dramatic changes.